How to trade forex successfully ( for beginners! )

 You have to get up, teach yourself some forex trading strategies.
 And get to it!

-You can start trading only knowing some forex trading basics, believe it or not, my best trades have been based on implementing these basic strategies.
+You can start trading only knowing some forex sex in dusseldorf trading basics, believe it or not, my best trades have been based on implementing these basic strategies.

 It is obviously better to give yourself the a chance, by first learning to trade properly through a forex trading course!